 Do seniors pay taxes on lottery winnings?

 Everyone is required to report gambling winnings over a certain amount.
-In many instances casinos will take your information and issue a Form W-2G.
+In many instances, casinos will take your information and issue a Form W-2G.
 Whether or not seniors pay taxes on their winnings is determined by their taxable income.
-When income is below the standard deduction amount seniors, like other taxpayers, do not have to pay taxes.
+When the amount of winnings is below the standard deduction amount, seniors, like other taxpayers, may not have to pay taxes.

 Which states tax lottery winnings?

-All except the following ten states along with Puerto Rico and the U.S. Virgin Islands do not tax lottery winnings: California, Delaware, Florida, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Washington and Wyoming.
+All states except the following eleven, along with Puerto Rico and the U.S. Virgin Islands, do not tax national lottery winnings: Alaska, California, Delaware, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
 All other states do tax national lottery winnings.

 What happens if I win the lottery in another state?

 As a general rule, if you live in one state and win a lottery in another, you are first taxed by the state where you bought the lottery ticket.
 Then your winnings are taxed by the state you live in.
-You can claim a credit for the taxes paid to the state you bought the ticket in and when your home state has the same or a lower tax rate than the other state, you won't have to pay taxes in your state.
+You can claim a credit for the taxes paid to the state you bought the ticket in and when your home state has the same or a lower tax rate than the other state, you may not have to pay taxes in your state on the winnings.

 How much money can you win gambling without paying taxes?